AlexanderKidd/FactoidL/README.md

 ⚠️ **DISCLAIMER: Always use a human and other methods to cross-check!** ⚠️

-## What's New In 2.5 (Plato)
+## What's New In 2.6 (Aristotle)
-* Options for changing the source API url (Note: still uses <extract> tags for xml source text results.)

-* Each factoid is marked as verified as accurate (✔️) or inaccurate (❌), or unverified (❓).

-* Slight boost in algorithm performance, although offset with new verified/unverified checks.
+* Aristotle Strategy: Tighter specification of article/unimportant words and regex of negation.
+Slight co-reference resolution (2-3 fragments of text apart if original factoid can't resolve itself).

+* Common algorithm/functionality code is now in factoidl-common.js files.

+* Updated visual assets to be based off of a crisper SVG logo.

+* Repaired broken and stalling API requests to default source (Wikipedia).
+Including revising service worker tasks.

+* Optimized topic search by weighted term set of page title + all scraped factoids, with fallbacks on first sentence and then page title.

+* Added verification bar that shows the amount of verified, verified false, and unverified factoids.

 * Various minor code fixes like upgrading dependencies and script security.
+Upgrade to Manifest V3 for extensions as well as fixed extension functionality between tabs.

 ## How To Use
 LIVE DEMO HERE!!! https://alexanderkidd.github.io/